Process management

 Processes offer more flexibility than Actions.
 You can use Actions as building blocks inside a Process, so if you need to run multiple API requests in a specific order, you can create an Action for each of those API requests, and put both of those Actions in a Process.

-You also have more flexibility with variables when you use Processes.
+You also have more flexibility with Variables when you use Processes.
 If you need to save information gathered using an API request in a variable so you can use it in your future data reporting, save the variables in an Action.

 But be careful when you’re using variables in multiple places!
 You can’t know what order Actions and Processes are going to happen in, and for scripted content like your AI Agent’s greeting, even if you save information in a variable, you can’t reuse those variables in an Action or a Process.